Clyde A. Erwin High School

 Clyde A. Erwin High School is a public high school in Asheville, North Carolina, United States.
 The enrollment in 2018–19 was 1,316 students in grades 9–12.
+When Principal Chip Cody was promoted to Assistant Superintendent, Stanley Wheless became principal in school year 2025-2026.

+History

+The school was named after Clyde Atkinson Erwin (1897–1952), a state board of education member and North Carolina state superintendent of public instruction from 1934 to 1952.

+Mascot
-The school's mascot is the Warriors / Lady Warriors and the school principal is Chip Cody.

-In March 1999, Erwin stopped using "squaw" for its girls' teams because the word was considered offensive, with students selecting "Lady Warriors" in May.
+The school's mascot is the Warriors / Lady Warriors.
+In March 1999, Erwin stopped using "squaw" for its girls' teams because the word was considered offensive, with students selecting "Lady Warriors".